ThomasSchiolerH/Dynatest/README.md

 ## Development
 #### Client
+To start the client, type the following:
- - cd client
+ - cd project_dyna
  - npm i
  - npm start

 #### Server
+To start the server, type the following:
- - cd server
+ - cd server-nest
  - npm i
  - npm start

 ## Production
- - see DEPLOY.md
+ - see DEPLOY.md or the handbook

 ## Env files
+The frontend and backend run with the following information in the .env file.

 #### Frontend:
     REACT_APP_BACKEND_URL_DEV = http://localhost:3002
     REACT_APP_BACKEND_URL_PROD = http://se2-x.compute.dtu.dk:3002